Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/ReadmeFiles/ReadmeAboutTheCode.md

 <details>
  <summary>Expand the section</summary>
-  ### Provisioning your Multi-tenant Apps in another Azure AD Tenant programmatically
+  ### Provisioning your Multi-tenant Apps in another Microsoft Entra tenant programmatically

-Often the user-based consent will be disabled in an Azure AD tenant or your application will be requesting permissions that requires a tenant-admin consent.
+Often the user-based consent will be disabled in a Microsoft Entra tenant or your application will be requesting permissions that requires a tenant-admin consent.
 In these scenarios, your application will need to utilize the `/adminconsent` endpoint to provision both the **ToDoListClient** and the **ToDoListService** before the users from that tenant are able to sign-in to your app.

 When provisioning, you have to take care of the dependency in the topology where the **ToDoListClient** is dependent on **ToDoListService**.
 So in such a case, you would provision the **ToDoListService** before the **ToDoListClient**.